Setrino/macros/README.md

 Generate one large FX Balance Sheet, appending credit&debit.xlsx to main one.

-Place credit&debit.xlsx file inside the AEL folder.
+Place credit&debit.xlsx file in "AEL*" folder.

 *Note: Edit the code to change the folder name if needed*